 So the inevitable question is: how to hack your WiFi and recover your router’s password?
 Is there software that can help, or a trick?
 Read on to find out.

 We’ve all done it before; you write down your router’s password on a Post-It, stick it somewhere, and then as soon as you need it, it has disappeared.

-While the above scenario can play out as a minor annoyance when trying to login to a website, when you lose the password to your wireless network (i.e. your router) things can get a little more complicated.
+While the above scenario can play out as a minor annoyance when trying to login into a website when you lose the password to your wireless network (i.e. your best router) things can get a little more complicated.
 Because the password is hidden in the router itself, it’s not as simple as just asking someone to email you a reset code.

-Whether you have an desktop, laptop, Mac, iPhone, PC, Windows or Android, you can hack your wifi password using this guide.
+Whether you have a desktop, laptop, Mac, iPhone, PC, Windows, or Android, you can hack your wifi password using this guide.
 This isn’t the same as setting up a wireless router, which is a different guide.

 Table of Contents: